 Today, React Native is our primary framework.
 We still do native Android and native iOS development in Java and Swift respectively, but most of the time in the battle of React Native vs. Swift, React Native can just deliver more.
 Here are all the tools we’re using for apps built with React Native — and all the tools we tested but didn’t choose.
 Want the quick version?

-The great React Native vs. Ionic debate
+React Native vs. Ionic vs. Flutter

 We tested so many frameworks for building cross-platform apps, because it always seemed like the perfect solution for clients who needed both iOS and Android apps.
 Facebook’s React Native has proven by far the best.
 Getting started with React Native was much simpler than the others, because it’s based on the React web framework, which is popular among frontend web developers.
 That’s made it possible for some of our frontend devs to learn React Native on the job, without needing a bunch of training and tutorials ahead of time.